yitsushi/go-commander/README.md

 ❯ go build mytool.go

 ❯ ./mytool
-your-command
-help [command]   Display this help or a command specific help
+your-command [name]   This is my first command help [command]        Display this help or a command specific help

 ❯ ./mytool help your-command
-Usage: mytool your-command
+Usage: mytool your-command [name]

+This is a useless command, but at least I have one command

+Examples:
+  mytool your-command
+  mytool your-command test
 ```